Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$: Possible absence of a completely ordered axis in

 The previous paper \cite{jcp} proved

-The former means the presence of at least a single completely ordered axis in $d=3$, while the latter implies the overwhelming possibility of $\langle 1\rangle$-states with respect to the $\langle 3\rangle$-states in a large system because of $v(3;3)=1$.
+where the factor 9 comes from the choices of the colour and orientation of the unique, i.e., the completely ordered axis.
+The former means the presence of at least a single completely ordered axis in $d=3$, while the latter implies the overwhelming possibility of $\langle 1\rangle$-states with respect to the $\langle 3\rangle$-states in a large system because of $v(3;3)=6$ by the colour permutation.

 First, we prove $v(0;d)\ne 0$ for $d= 4$.
 To this end, an example suffices.
 Figure \ref{4d_zero} shows two examples of parts with of $2^4$ junctions.
 We see that, at all depicted spheres, which are the centres of cross junctions, four arms of different colours meet, confirming the successful formation of illustrated parts.
 Note that a successful construction of parts of this size guarantees an extension covering the whole space in dimension 4 by putting identical copies with a shift by two in respective directions (axes).
 Therefore, we have at least two examples of completely self-assembled ensembles expandable to $L\rightarrow \infty$.